Welcome to RAVEN's Archival Library

 The RAVEN library is more than just a repository of knowledge; it is a platform for transformation.
 With a mission to nurture public awareness through community education and engagement, the library sheds light on Indigenous-led environmental legal challenges and the profound interconnection between environmental sustainability and Indigenous rights.
 Dive into a treasure trove of resources on this comprehensive online platform.
 From captivating podcasts and eye-opening videos to insightful campaign overviews and in-depth articles, the RAVEN library offers diverse, high-quality materials to enhance understanding of Indigenous legal frameworks, available legal remedies, and opportunities for meaningful solidarity.

-Tune in to RAVEN (De)Briefs, our captivating podcast that features exclusive interviews with Indigenous thinkers, legal experts, organizers, and community leaders.
+Tune in to Re-Storying Justice, our captivating video podcast, or delve into the archives of RAVEN (De)Briefs to watch or listen to exclusive interviews with Indigenous thinkers, legal experts, organizers, and community leaders.
 Unearth the shifting legal landscape that shapes moments of crisis and opportunity.
 Stay connected with us on Instagram, Facebook, and YouTube to receive real-time updates on RAVEN's impactful work.
 For those eager to delve deeper, don't miss our Home on Native Land course — a compelling and free online journey into Indigenous justice in Canada.
 Explore 10 engaging videos, cartoons, and lessons, taking you through the back alley of history and the forefront of legal action.
 Join us in our commitment to empower communities and advocate for justice through knowledge and understanding.

 Important Distinctions: Hereditary Chiefs & Band Councils